tanushreeSarangi/discovery-event-log/README.md

 * event.sql : initial sql queries that I wrote to build the code base for the report on.
 You can run it to get the full report.
 * discover_event_log.ipynb : Jupyter notebook that contains the full code for the report.
 * graphs folder : contains the images of the data visualization for all the tasks.
-* ExecutiveSummary.md : contains the executive summary of the data analysis with all the findings from teh tasks provided.
+* ExecutiveSummary.md : contains the executive summary of the data analysis with all the findings from the tasks provided.

 # Data Analysis Task